 Application Type Credit Award Limit MWBE Points Credit Award limit New Affordability (Metro Pools) 1,300,000 1,350,000 New Affordability (Rural) 1,170,000 1,215,000 HUD Preservation 1,225,000 1,270,000 Housing Credit and USDA Preservation 1,105,000 1,145,000 b.
-4% Credits/Bonds Round Award Limitations
+4% Credits/Bonds Round Award Limitations c.
+Additional Limitations Considerations

-The Bond Allocation request within a Competitive Review Application cannot exceed \$40 million.
+The bond allocation request within a Competitive Review Application cannot exceed \$40 million.
 This does not apply to Applications awarded under the Urban Housing Reservation.
-DCA reserves the right to exceed this limitation.

-During the Competitive Round, DCA will not select any Competitive Review Application submitted by an Owner and/or Developer that has a 4% Credits/Bonds property that received an LOD from DCA in:

-- 2022 or earlier for the 2024 Competitive Round - 2023 or earlier for the 2025 Competitive Round that has not closed their financing and started construction on that property as of the Competitive Review Application deadline.
+DCA will not select any Competitive Review Application submitted by an Owner and/or Developer that has a 4% Credits/Bonds property that received an LOD from DCA in 2022 or earlier that has not closed their financing and started construction on that property as of the Competitive Review Application deadline.